hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/frontend-setup.md

 Now that Hasura is up and running, let us focus on getting the front end working with RxDB as well.

-We will work on the following pieces to boostrap our frontend
+We will work on the following pieces to bootstrap our frontend

 - Download boilerplate code
 - Configure offline mode for the web app